o-jasper/o-jasper-luakit-stuff/sql_help/readme.md

 # Todo

-* Search multiple tables at the same time.

-* Make it usable separately aswel
+* Make it more usable separately aswel
   (as a user-search thing, not for programmatic use you expect to be stable)
-  + standalone lua + sql + thislib
+  + <strike>standalone lua + sql + thislib</strike>(done, for the pegasus local server)
   + then commandline thing.

+  Problem: looks like luakit has its own [luasql](https://github.com/keplerproject/luasql) is a lib for it.
+It works slightly differently, however, i think it can all be made to work together better.

 * Figure out security.
 Do the question marks mean data will stay data, and not be interpreted as SQL.
 Sanitizing?